VirtoCommerce/vc-docs/platform/user-guide/docs/cloud-onboarding/catalog-creation.md

 ![Catalog](media/store-frontend.png)

 !!! note
     By default, catalog menu is automatically generated based on the existing categories.
-You can createn your own catalog menu using [this guide](main-menu-setup.md).
+You can create your own catalog menu using [this guide](main-menu-setup.md).

 ## Configure properties